Turkey earthquake survivors face despair, as rescues wane

 “We sleep in the mud, all together with two, three, even four families,” said Kurukafa.

-In the city of Adiyaman, 25-year-old Musa Bozkurt waited for a vehicle to bring him and others to the city of Afyon, in western Turkey.
+Turkish authorities said Monday that more than 150,000 survivors have been moved to shelters outside the affected provinces.
+In the city of Adiyaman, Musa Bozkurt waited for a vehicle to bring him and others to western Turkey.

-“We’re going away, but we have no idea what will happen when we get there,” Bozkurt said.
+“We’re going away, but we have no idea what will happen when we get there,” said the 25-year-old.
 "We have no goal.
 Even if there was (a plan) what good will it be after this hour?
 I no longer have my father or my uncle.
 What do I have left?”

-Fuat Ekinci, a 55-year-farmer, was reluctant to leave his home for Afyon despite the destruction, saying he didn’t have the means to live elsewhere and had fields that need to be tended.
+But Fuat Ekinci, a 55-year-old farmer, was reluctant to leave his home for western Turkey despite the destruction, saying he didn’t have the means to live elsewhere and had fields that need to be tended.

 “Those who have the means are leaving, but we’re poor,” he said.
 “The government says, go and live there a month or two.
 How do I leave my home?
 My fields are here, this is my home, how do I leave it behind?”

-Volunteers from across Turkey have mobilized to help millions of survivors, including a group of volunteer chefs and restaurant owners who served traditional food such as beans and rice and lentil soup for survivors who lined up in the streets of downtown Adiyaman.
+Volunteers from across Turkey have mobilized to help millions of survivors, including a group of chefs and restaurant owners who served traditional food such as beans and rice and lentil soup to survivors who lined up in the streets of downtown Adiyaman.

 Other volunteers continued with the rescue efforts.
 After rescuers pulled out the 4-year-old, a relative told HaberTurk television that more loved ones were inside the building.